Iwakuni: History

 The area of present-day Iwakuni was part of the ancient Suō Province.
-During the Sengoku period, it was part of the holdings of the Mōri clan: however, after the defeat of the Western Army at the Battle of Sekigahara in 1600, the area around Iwakuni was granted to warlord Kikkawa Hiroie for his role in keeping the Mōri army from participating in the battle and thus preventing the complete attainder of the Mōri holdings under the Tokugawa shogunate.
+During the Sengoku period, it was part of the holdings of the Mōri clan: however, after the defeat of the Western Army at the Battle of Sekigahara in 1600, the area around Iwakuni was granted to warlord Kikkawa Hiroie for his role in keeping the Mōri army from taking part in the battle and so preventing the complete attainder of the Mōri holdings under the Tokugawa shogunate.
 The Kikkawa clan built Iwakuni Castle and the core of the modern city developed from the castle town which arose around its ramparts.
 Iwakuni Domain had a kokudaka of 60,000 koku, but was regarded as a semi-independent component of Chōshū Domain until the Meiji restoration.

 Municipal mergers

 The town of Iwakuni was established on April 1, 1889, within Kuga District, Yamaguchi with the creation of the modern municipalities system.
 It was raised to city status on April 1, 1940.
 On March 20, 2006, Iwakuni absorbed the towns of Kuga, Mikawa, Miwa, Nishiki, Shūtō and Yū, and the village of Hongō (all from Kuga District) to create the new and expanded city of Iwakuni.